Olufemiobafunmiso/v3_SDk/README.md

     "email": "olufemi@flw.com",
     "phone_number": "0902620185",
     "enckey": "611d0eda25a3c931863d92c4",
-    "tx_ref": "MC-3243e", // should be unique for every transaction
+    "tx_ref": "MC-3243e", // This is a unique reference, unique to the particular transaction being carried out.
+It is generated when it is not provided by the merchant for every transaction.
     "authorization": {
         "mode": "avs_noauth",
         "pin": "3310",